poorlyordered/nfsbig5/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
+- **Debugging persistent conflicting catch-all route error locally.**
-- **Monitoring Netlify deployment after pushing English-only refactor and `generateStaticParams` fix.**
+- Monitoring Netlify deployment after pushing English-only refactor and `generateStaticParams` fix.
 - Implementing deployment infrastructure with Netlify and MongoDB Atlas.
 - Updating all Memory Bank documentation to reflect the NFS Big5 branding.
 - Integrating new logo assets from the `images` directory into the branding plan and documentation.